Ylazerson/paste-corral/README.md

 **Step 4:**
 Run `heroku create`
 - This creates a new empty application on Heroku, along with an associated empty Git repository.
-If you run this command from your app’s root directory, the empty Heroku Git repository is automatically set as a remote for your local repository.
+- Run this command from your app’s root directory, so the empty Heroku Git repository is automatically set as a remote for your local repository.
-- Note the remote branch by running `git remote -v`
-- Note, the file `Procfile` tells Heroku which command(s) to run to start your app.

 **Step 5:**